Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Energy and velocity distributions in stellar encounters

 \subsection{Properties of the median energy kick}

-In the main text we have introduced the median value of the energy kick received by particles in a subhalo during the encounter with stars when it crosses the stellar disk.
-Moreover we have based our computation of the tidal radius on the fact that the typical energy received in a shell is defined as the median value that can be approximated by the average value modulated by a coefficient between 0.5 and 0.7 (in the case of a 2D random walk in the velocity space).
-We prove this property here and show that it is independent of the initial velocity distribution.
-Similarly to the CDF for $v_f$ it is possible to introduce a related CDF for the kinetic energy kick $\Delta E$ as follows \ben F_{\Delta E}(< \Delta E\, | \, r) = \int \dd^3 v \, p_\vv(v \, | \, r) F_{v_f}(<\sqrt{v^2+2\Delta E}\, | \, v, r) \, . \een Henceforth we can define a median value for $\Delta E$ knowing $v$ and $r$ as ${\rm Med}(\Delta E \, | \, v, r )$.
-In \refig{InverseCCDF_DEv} we show that value of $\widehat{\Delta E}(q, v)$ that is given by the implicit equation \ben F_{v_f}\(<\sqrt{v^2+2\widehat{\Delta E}(q, v)}\, | \, v, r\) = 1- q, \een for three different values of $q$.
+In the main text we have introduced the median value of the energy kick received by particles in a subhalo during the encounter with stars, as it crosses the stellar disk.
+Moreover, we have based our computation of the tidal radius on the fact that the typical energy received in a shell is defined as the median value that can be approximated by the average value modulated by a coefficient between 0.5 and 0.7 (in the case of a 2D random walk in the velocity space).
+We prove this property here, and show that it is independent of the initial velocity distribution.
+Similarly to the CDF for $v_f$, it is possible to introduce a related CDF for the kinetic energy kick $\Delta E$ as follows \ben F_{\Delta E}(< \Delta E\, | \, r) = \int \dd^3 v \, p_{\vv}(v \, | \, r) F_{v_f}(<\sqrt{v^2+2\Delta E}\, | \, v, r) \, . \een Henceforth, we can define a median value for $\Delta E$ given $v$ and $r$ as ${\rm Med}(\Delta E \, | \, v, r )$.
+In \refig{InverseCCDF_DEv}, we show that value of $\widehat{\Delta E}(q, v)$, which is given by the implicit equation \ben F_{v_f}\(<\sqrt{v^2+2\widehat{\Delta E}(q, v)}\, | \, v, r\) = 1- q, \een for three different values of $q$.
 In particular, the median ${\rm Med}(\Delta E \, | \, v, r ) = \widehat{\Delta E}(0.5, v)$ is bounded by the asymptotes in $v = 0$ and $v \to \infty$.
-Series expansions in these two regime then show that the value of the boundaries are such that \ben \frac{d-1}{d} < \frac{{\rm Med}(\Delta E\, |\, v, r)}{\overline{\Delta E}} < x \quad \text{with $x$ solution of} \quad \frac{\Gamma(d/2, xd/2)}{\Gamma(d/2)} = \frac{1}{2} \, . \een In practice for $d=2$, it yields $x = \ln(2)$ and for $d=3$ it yields $x = 0.789$.
+Series expansions in these two regime further show that the values of the boundaries are such that \ben \frac{d-1}{d} < \frac{{\rm Med}(\Delta E\, |\, v, r)}{\overline{\Delta E}} < x \quad \text{with $x$ solution of} \quad \frac{\Gamma(d/2, xd/2)}{\Gamma(d/2)} = \frac{1}{2} \, . \een In practice, this yields $x = \ln(2)$ for $d=2$, and $x = 0.789$ for $d=3$.
 Eventually, even though the total median value ${\rm Med}(\Delta E)$ cannot be easily computed from ${\rm Med}(\Delta E \, | \, v, r )$, the properties of the boundaries have to be conserved.
-Therefore we have shown that whatever the initial velocity distribution of velocity the median kinetic energy kick is always equivalent to the average up to an $\mathcal{O}(1)$ pre-factor.
+Therefore, we have shown that whatever the distribution of initial velocities, the median kinetic energy kick is always equivalent to the average up to an $\mathcal{O}(1)$ pre-factor.